Jacobs-Blog/DoNotDisturbMe/README.md

 - Automatically connect to an Arduino on start
 - Reconnect to Arduino when the arduino was disconnected
 - Add about window
+- Connect to Do Not Disturb me on mac (https://stackoverflow.com/questions/25210120/is-it-possible-to-turn-on-off-do-not-disturb-for-os-x-programmatically)

 White: 5v (Red Servo)